 Moderate Your Holiday Moderation

-With the holidays now upon us, Halloween through Easter is a long time to play the moderation card and slack off on diet, exercise, and your (hopefully) healthy lifestyle.
-It’s actually the time when your diet should be the most healthy and “clean” as cold temperatures, travel, and holiday stress are enough to take a toll on your well-being.
+With the holidays, Halloween through Easter is a long time to play the moderation card and slack off on diet, exercise, and your (hopefully) healthy lifestyle.
+It’s actually the time when your diet should be the most healthy and “clean,” as cold temperatures, travel, and holiday stress are enough to take a toll on your well-being.

-“Everything in moderation” is a common line used by those trying to support their decision to eat and live a certain way, while at the same time feeling as though they need to justify their lack of discipline and dedication to their health to others.
-During the holidays, many people travel excessively, consume foods and alcohol they normally wouldn’t and/or shouldn’t consume, attend parties and family gathering often with people they’d rather not be around, and forego exercise and movement.
-Soon, their idea of moderation becomes immoderation and consequently their health and fitness falter.
+“Everything in moderation” is a common line used by those trying to support their decision to eat and live a certain way, while at the same time feeling the need to justify their lack of discipline and dedication to their health to others.
+During the holidays, many people travel excessively, consume foods and alcohol they normally wouldn’t and/or shouldn’t consume, attend parties and family gatherings (often with people they’d rather not be around), and forego exercise and movement.
+Soon, their idea of moderation becomes immoderation and, consequently, their health and fitness falter.

 Healthy Moderation

-You don’t need to live in an isolated air-purified bubble and eat perfectly clean and natural all the time to be healthy.
-However, in reality, there are many products that have no place in your diet of “moderation” if you wish to be as healthy as you possibly can.
-On the other hand, this also means that you need not deprive yourself of desserts and good tasting food in a healthy and nutritious diet.
+You don’t need to live in an isolated, air-purified bubble and eat perfectly clean and natural all the time to be healthy.
+However, in reality, there are many products that have no place in your diet of “moderation” if you want to be as healthy as you possibly can.
+On the other hand, this also means that you need not deprive yourself of desserts and good-tasting food in a healthy and nutritious diet.

 High cacao content chocolate, maple syrup, and honey all have their place in a healthy diet.
-While eating foods that have refined sugars, high fructose corn syrup, and yes even agave, have no place in a healthy diet – even if it’s one of moderation.
+But eating foods with refined sugars, high fructose corn syrup, and yes, even agave, has no place in a healthy diet—even if it’s one of moderation.
 (Agave is super processed and has more fructose than high fructose corn syrup.)
 So swap out those sweeteners for pure ones.
 You can eat them now and then, dependent upon your health, your activity level, and how well you metabolize and digest them.

 Listen to Your Body

-Listening to your body means that if you eat something sweet and you’re a raging lunatic or irritable after, then hey – you shouldn’t eat that!
+Listening to your body means that if you eat something sweet and you’re a raging lunatic or irritable after, then hey, you shouldn’t eat that!
 If you get tired after eating sweets, even honey or maple syrup, then they’re not for you.
-But if you feel fine after some treats made with these real ingredients and you don’t have health problems which they may contribute to (e.g. pain, inflammation, a named disease), then by all means indulge – in moderation.
+But if you feel fine after some treats made with these real ingredients, and you don’t have health problems that they may contribute to (e.g., pain, inflammation, a named disease), then by all means indulge—in moderation.

-These foods also have a place in high intensity and long duration exercise programs.
-So if you ran a marathon or just exercised hard for one hour or more, having a sugary snack afterwards to replace glycogen is most often warranted – just not one loaded with fake colors, flavors, and processed ingredients.
-How about some sugar after a one hour walk?
+These foods also have a place in high-intensity and long-duration exercise programs.
+So if you ran a marathon or just exercised hard for one hour or more, having a sugary snack afterward to replace glycogen is most often warranted—just not one loaded with fake colors, flavors, and processed ingredients.
+How about some sugar after a one-hour walk?
 Nope.
-If you need (or crave) sugar after that walk or any light exercise then you were anaerobic (exercise at too high and intensity) and you need to work on your fitness training, not support it with the wrong foods.
+If you need (or crave) sugar after that walk or any light exercise, you were anaerobic (exercising at too high an intensity), and you need to work on your fitness training, not support it with the wrong foods.

-Artificial flavors, colors, preservatives, and lab-made chemicals sweeteners such as sucralose (Splenda) and aspartame (Nutrasweet) should never be a part of your diet.
-These sweeteners are hundreds of times sweeter than sugar and they support sugar cravings in individuals and even increase insulin levels.
+Artificial flavors, colors, preservatives, and lab-made chemical sweeteners such as sucralose (Splenda) and aspartame (NutraSweet) should never be a part of your diet.
+These sweeteners are hundreds of times sweeter than sugar, and they support sugar cravings in individuals and even increase insulin levels.
 Actually, there’s now good evidence that these sweeteners alter gut bacteria and increase blood sugar levels even though they’re not actually sugar!

-Many people still associate eating turkey during Thanksgiving with brain and body fatigue they get after the big feast.
+Many people still associate eating turkey at Thanksgiving with the brain and body fatigue after the big feast.
 However, the amino acid tryptophan in the turkey is really not the culprit for the post-dinner coma.
-All the high carbohydrate foods, especially the sugar (including alcohol) consumed during Thanksgiving stimulate the release of insulin which then carries most of the other amino acids from the blood into the muscles, except for tryptophan.
-Left hanging out in the blood, and now unopposed by other amino acids, tryptophan is allowed to cross the blood brain barrier.
-When it does get to the brain it triggers an increase of the neurotransmitter serotonin, which has a sedating effect on your body.
-(Think Lexapro & Prozac if you’re familiar with these common SSRI medications.)
-Furthermore, this increase in serotonin can continue on and increase melatonin levels, so you get more sleepy.
-Melatonin is the hormone made by your pineal gland at night when it is naturally time to sleep.
+All the high-carbohydrate foods, and especially the sugar (including alcohol) consumed, stimulate the release of insulin, which then carries most of the other amino acids from the blood into the muscles, except for tryptophan.
+Left hanging out in the blood and unopposed by other amino acids, tryptophan is allowed to cross the blood-brain barrier.
+When it reaches the brain, it triggers an increase in the neurotransmitter serotonin, which has a sedating effect on your body.
+(Think Lexapro and Prozac if you’re familiar with these common SSRI medications.)
+Furthermore, this increase in serotonin can continue and increase melatonin levels, so you get sleepy.
+Melatonin is the hormone made by your pineal gland at night, when it is naturally time to sleep.

 But there’s more than the accentuated tryptophan-serotonin triggered by insulin that causes the post-meal drowsiness.
-The more stuffing, potatoes, gravy, sugary cranberry sauce, pie, and other carbohydrates consumed that result in your body producing more insulin will cause your blood sugar to eventually come crashing down, so you’ll become even more tired.
-Actually, over time, too many carbs, especially those refined carbs, can lead to depression – almost like Thanksgiving every day in your body, and that’s not a good thing.
-Then to add insult to injury, realize that your body cannot store all this sugar as glycogen for later use nor can it be used immediately for energy, so it must store it as fat.
-Yep – good ol’ fat on your body.
-This process also demands energy so you’ll feel even more depleted physically and mentally as your body works on making you fatter.
+The stuffing, potatoes, gravy, sugary cranberry sauce, pie, and other carbohydrates consumed that result in your body producing more insulin will cause your blood sugar to eventually come crashing down, so you’ll become even more tired.
+Actually, over time, too many carbs, especially those refined carbs, can lead to depression, almost like Thanksgiving every day in your body—and that’s not a good thing.
+Then to add insult to injury, realize that your body cannot store all this sugar as glycogen for later use, nor can it be used immediately for energy, so it must store it as fat.
+Yep, good ol’ fat on your body.
+This process also demands energy, so you’ll feel even more depleted physically and mentally as your body works on making you fatter.

 The sugar-insulin-tryptophan connection is also the reason why a warm glass of milk before bed helps some people sleep.
 It’s the milk sugar (lactose), not the calcium or any other nutrient in the milk.
 This is the same reason why some nice hotels offer a candy on the pillow or a cookie before bed to their guests.
 (Yeah, it’s a nice gesture too.)